RobertNorthard/robertnorthard.github.io/_posts/2019-10-21-improving-maintenance-jenkins-pipelines.markdown

 Do you have 100s repositories with Jenkinsfile that look very similar and spend hours updating after the slightest change?

 Declarative Jenkins pipeline are great.
-It makes it easy to create multi-branch pipelines (e.g. run tests or even build environments on feature branches).
+It makes it easier to create multi-branch pipelines (e.g. run tests or even build environments on feature branches).
 However, with all these Jenkinsfile everywhere maintaining them and sharing assets can be a challenge.

 Imagine an environment where there is 10 services and therefore 10 copies of the same Jenkinsfile.
 To change a method we have to update the Jenkinsfile in 10 different places.
 With this level of decoupling teams will struggle to standardise and benefit from efficiency as we scale.